This is our review of the best dog agility seesaw in 2022.

 What the Teeter Brings to Dog Agility

 A seesaw is part of the obstacle course that tests balance, concentration and trust.
-It’s not a natural obstacle for dogs to overcome and takes patience when training, as it’s a bit more of a challenge than a jumping ring.
+It’s not a natural obstacle for dogs to overcome, and it takes patience when agility training, as it’s a bit more of a challenge than a jumping ring.

-It is, however, ideal for experienced dog owners who are wanting to take agility to the next level.
-A seesaw isn’t as portable as some pet agility training equipment; there are no convenient carrying bags here as it needs to be solid and is best used in the back garden.
+It is, however, ideal for experienced dog owners who want to take agility to the next level.
+A seesaw isn’t as portable as you’d want; there are no convenient carrying bags here as it needs to be solid and is best used in the back garden.

 How to Make a DIY Dog Agility Seesaw

-Want to save money on agility equipment for dogs?
-Why not build your own affordable agility seesaw at home.
+Want to save money on an agility seesaw for dogs?
+Why not build your affordable agility seesaw at home?
 Here’s what you need and how to get started.

-Learning how to build a seesaw will take time and patience, but it is achievable for any dog owner and, if properly made, it will give you years of fun.
+Building a seesaw will take time and patience, but it is achievable for any dog owner and if properly made, it will give you years of fun.

 How to Train Your Dog to Use a Seesaw or Teeter

 - Walk your dog over the seesaw on the lead.
-Let them get to experience it for the first with you, allowing them to see what it does and how they need to balance themselves.
-Do so slowly and let your dog take the time that they need to trust the obstacle.
+Let them experience it for the first time with you, allowing them to see what it does and how they need to balance themselves.
+Do so slowly and let your dog take the time to trust the obstacle.

 - Introduce treats to your dog on the seesaw.
 Start low and gradually move up as they go to retrieve the treats.
 This will motivate them to move onto it and help them understand where and how they need to balance themselves.

 - Soften the blow.
-Many dogs fear the harsh landing and loud noise that they hear once the seesaw hits the ground.
-As your dog is gently moving across the seesaw, if you can, help the obstacle by balancing some of the weight to help soften the landing.
+Many dogs fear the harsh landing and loud noise they hear once the seesaw hits the ground.
+As your dog gently moves across the seesaw, help the obstacle by balancing some weight to help soften the landing.
 You could also use a rubber bumper.

 - Use positive reinforcement with your dog.
 As they make their way across and off of the seesaw, let them know how good they are being!
 A treat goes a long way, but nothing beats the praise of their best friend.
 Make it fun for them, and they will be more excited to do it again!